0xMH/crunchyrollchecker/README.md

-# CURRENTLY NOT WORKING
+# WORKING

-This project isn't active at the moment, I'm really busy with other things.
+This project back to  active state at the moment, [MoHD20][1] will continue developing it.
-I will try to rebuild this project from scratch as soon as I have time to do that.

 # **CrunchyrollChecker**
 A simple Python script that checks a list of Crunchyroll accounts for working/premium ones.